jonnonz1/nz-statute-book/acts/public/2007/property-law-act-2007.md

 ### 165 Persons entitled to receive reports
-(1) A mortgagee or other person required to prepare a report under section 162 or 163 must send a copy of it— (a) to the current mortgagor, at the address of the current mortgagor's place of business, registered office, or residence to which the notice to the current mortgagor required by section 156 must be addressed under section 157; and
+(1) A mortgagee or other person required to prepare a report under section 162 or 163 must send a copy of it— (a) to the current mortgagor, at the address of the current mortgagor’s place of business, registered office, or residence to which the notice to the current mortgagor required by section 156 must be addressed under section 157; and
   (b) to the following persons if the mortgagee or other person has actual knowledge of the name and address of the person:
     (i) every former mortgagor:
     (ii) every covenantor: